 Taking the Wine Workshop as a Newbie

-Laura and I were invited to the Wine Bar at Le Boutique Hotel Bordeaux for a “Dégustation Terroir de Bordeaux“, or Bordeaux terroir tasting.
+I was invited to the Wine Bar at Le Boutique Hotel Bordeaux for a “Dégustation Terroir de Bordeaux“, or Bordeaux terroir tasting.
 As mentioned, terroir refers to the environmental factors which affect wine production.
-Their sommelier, Riccardo Mariconti, wasn’t there that day, but his protege Cassandra was on hand to give us our Bordeaux wine tasting.
+Their sommelier, Riccardo Mariconti, wasn’t there that day, but his protege Cassandra was on hand to give my the Bordeaux wine tasting.

 Just because I knew very little about wine was no reason I couldn’t partake in a Bordeaux wine workshop.
 After all, that’s why you would want to do a wine workshop in the first place.
-Cassandra was very accommodating to both Laura and me, explaining things in simple terms.
-She encouraged us to ask questions, give our feedback and in general learn as much as we could during the workshop.
+Cassandra was very accommodating to me, explaining things in simple terms.
+She encouraged me to ask questions, give my feedback and in general learn as much as I could during the workshop.

 5 Wines to Sample